phasorpy/phasorpy/docs/contributing.rst

     $ git branch new-feature-branch-backup new-feature-branch
     $ git rebase upstream/main

-This replays local commits at the "new-feature-branch" branch on top of the latest PhasorPy upstream main branch.
+This replays local commits on the "new-feature-branch" branch on top of the latest PhasorPy upstream main branch.
-Merge-conflicts need to be resolved before submitting a pull request.
+Merge conflicts need to be resolved before submitting a pull request.

 Tests
 .....

 PhasorPy includes a `pytest <https://docs.pytest.org/>`_ based suite of unit tests in the ``tests`` folder.
-All classes and functions must be tested thorougly.
+All user-facing classes and functions should be covered by tests.

 Run the unit tests in the development environment::